The Ultimate Guide to Change Impact Assessments with Templates

 In Which Phase of Your Project Should You Conduct an Organizational Impact Analysis?

-If you are using a change management framework, such as the AGS Change Management Framework, Prosci change impact assessment methodology, Deloitte change impact assessment example, or another model like the McKinsey change model, you’ll find that different change activities are performed at different phases of a project.
+If you are using a change management framework, such as the OCM Solution Change Management Framework, Prosci change impact assessment methodology, Deloitte change impact assessment example, or another model like the McKinsey change model, you’ll find that different change activities are performed at different phases of a project.

-For example, the AGS Change Model has five phases:
+For example, the OCM Solution Change Model has five phases:

 - Phase 1: Assess